-Time for a Chanukah craft!
+Time for a Hanukkah craft!

-Make a Menorah
+How to Make a Menorah

-The one thing that seemed to be missing from our Chanukah decorations was an electric menorah that we could put in the window and enjoy from inside and out.
-Every time I went to the store, I looked to see if they had any, but I didn't really like what I saw.
+The one thing that seemed to be missing from our Hanukkah decorations was an electric menorah that we could put in the window and enjoy from inside and out.
+Every time I went to the store, I looked to see if they had any, but I didn’t really like what I saw.

 Then, one day, I noticed an empty egg carton still sitting on my kitchen counter and that’s when I got my inspiration.